Sustainable Solutions

 Produced Water Production

-The Larkin Group is working in conjunction with engineering groups and water specialists to investigate the feasibility of using produced water – water that is brought up as part of the oil drilling process – as a source of irrigation and potentially, drinking water.
+The Larkin Group is working in conjunction with engineering groups and water specialists to design systems to use produced water – water brought up as part of the oil drilling process – as a source of irrigation and potentially, drinking water.
 Produced water comes from enormous bodies of water deep in the earth, located under the aquifers we now use.
-Instead of just re-injecting the produced water back into the ground, we are looking into cleaning it to provide a much-needed addition to our stressed water supply.
+Instead of just re-injecting the produced water back into the Monterey Formation, we are looking into cleaning it to provide a much-needed addition to our stressed water supply.

-This technology is currently being used in the Central Valley for agriculture, viticulture, and support of aquifers and species.
+This technology is currently being used in the Central Valley of California for agriculture, viticulture, and support of aquifers and species.
 Arroyo Grande is using it to enhance the Pismo Creek steelhead trout fishery.

 Wastewater Conversion

-The focus of BrightWater’s recent work is lowering the overall cost, energy use, footprint, and chemical additives necessary to treat municipal wastewater.
+The focus of The Larkin Group’s work is to lower the overall cost, energy use, footprint, and chemical additives necessary to treat municipal wastewater.